 Now that being said, when I say replaced, what I mean is repositioned.
-The generic style writers will still be able to find jobs and work if they can learn this technology and use it to their advantage.
+The generic and technical style writers will still be able to find jobs and work if they can learn this technology and use it to their advantage.
 It’s actually a really great tool for these writers to help them improve their writing and produce better content!
 And jobs for these writers will always be needed.
 ChatGPT can only write as good as the information it is being asked and the data it was given, so learning to use it is crucial for future employment.

 Learning to use the technology by asking the right questions and getting it to write good ideas and good content for you will be a crucial skill in the future.
 Learning how to take the OpenAI content and verify the facts, re-write some parts of it, and create longer content from the answers, will be a great skill to have for content writers.

 For creative writers, ChatGPT is awesome when you get writer’s block!
 If you get stuck on an idea or concept, start a conversation with ChatCPT.
 Again, what you ask it is crucial to get the kind of responses you require to get unstuck.
 So be creative in the asking and have fun with the responses!
 It can help you clear your head, gain some ideas and insight, and get unstuck and back to writing.

 Currently I see ChatGPT as a tool, not a replacement for writers.

 What about the Creative writing aspect of ChatGPT?